 Scotty, 93, has spent her life staring up at the sky.
-She was a meteorologist as a young adult in the 1940s, a pioneer in her time as one of the only female meteorologists in the country.
+She was a meteorologist as a young adult in the 1940s—a true pioneer in her time as one of the only female meteorologists in the country.

-However, while she spent so much time dedicated to her metreoology work, she was never able to spend time floating in the sky that she dedicated her life to studying.
-Scotty’s wish of a lifetime was to take a hot air balloon ride.
+However, while Scotty spent so much time dedicated to her meteorology work, she was never able to spend time floating in the sky that she had dedicated her life to studying.
+Scotty’s wish was to spend time amongst the clouds she knew so much about; she wanted nothing more than to take a hot air balloon ride.

-Two times over her lifetime, Scotty tried to take a balloon ride but both times the weather prevented her from making this dream a reality.
-Thanks to Brookdale and Wish of a Lifetime, Scotty was finally able to take that hot air balloon ride that she has been dreaming about since she was a young girl.
-She could hardly contain her excitement—”this will mean the world to me!”
+Two times over her lifetime, Scotty tried to take a balloon ride, but the weather prevented her from making this dream a reality.
+When we heard her story, Wish of a Lifetime was thrilled to help Scotty finally take that hot air balloon ride she had been dreaming of since she was a young girl.
+Before her wish, Scotty could hardly contain her excitement: “this will mean the world to me!”